-- PLO 1 Students will demonstrate an understanding of the role of counselors in multiple settings, a commitment to lifelong learning regarding the profession, and follow the counseling-related legal and ethical guidelines.
-(Professional Identity and Ethics) - PLO 2 Students will demonstrate their mastery of relevant counseling knowledge and communication skills while maintaining empathic, non-judgmental, and professional dispositions while working with substance abuse recovery clients.
-(Counseling Skills and Helping relationships)
+- PLO 1 Value legal and ethical guidelines that shape the professional identity of counselors in multiple settings.
+(Professional Identity and Ethics) - PLO 2 Demonstrate mastery of counseling knowledge and associated communication skills while working with clients.
+(Counseling Skills and Helping relationships) - PLO 3 Appraise common issues and associated trends working with multicultural and diverse clients